David J. Danto

 That’s it for this edition of A View From the Road from Enterprise Connect.
 My next update usually comes from both NAB and Interop, but Interop dropped its coverage of video and collaboration this year.
 (Kudos to InfoComm for picking up the opportunity to present a full Emerging Trends day covering all emerging technologies including collaboration.
 I will be an honoree and presenter along with Brent Kelly, Irwin Lazar, Ira Weinstein, Tim Banting and many others.
 See the press release for that event here and register for the entire InfoComm program here.
 Come see us in Orlando in June and not only get to hear some great presentations, but join us for extended discussions in the Emerging Trends Lounge.)
 I will also be briefly attending NAB this year and will publish a commensurately brief update afterword.

 This article was written by David Danto and contains solely his own, personal opinions.
 David has had over three decades of delivering successful business outcomes in media and collaboration technology for various firms in the corporate, broadcasting and academic worlds - including AT&T, Bloomberg LP, FNN, Morgan Stanley, NYU, Lehman Brothers and JP Morgan Chase.
-He now works with Dimension Data as their Principal Consultant for the collaboration, multimedia, video and AV disciplines.
-He is also the IMCCA’s Director of Emerging Technology.
-David can be reached at David.Danto@Dimensiondata.com or DDanto@imcca.org and his full bio and other blogs and articles can be seen at Danto.info.
-David is also the co-founder of Masters Of Communication.
+He is now a consultant for the collaboration, multimedia, video and AV industries.
+He is also honored to serve as IMCCA’s Director of Emerging Technology.
+David can be reached at DDanto@imcca.org and his full bio and other blogs and articles can be seen at Danto.info.
 Please reach-out to David if you would like to discuss how he can help your organization solve problems, develop a future-proof collaboration strategy for internal use, or if you would like his help developing solid, user-focused go-to-market strategies for your collaboration product or service.

 All images and links provided above as reference under prevailing fair use statutes.